OpenFAST/matlab-toolbox/README.md

 - `MBC`: scripts to perform the multi-blade coordinate  transformation (see [here](#MBC))
 - `Plots`: plotting scripts
 - `ProgrammingTools`: tools for OpenFAST developers
-- `Utilities`: miscellaneous tools used in the library
+- `Utilities`: miscellaneous tools used in the library (see [examples](Utilities/examples/)).
 - `math`: generic mathematical tools used in the library
 - `_ExampleData`: data used in some examples (e.g. the Campbell Diagram example)

+The content of some of these folders are described below.

 ## Campbell diagram